Start your Editing Program Application.

-Once you are finished, you will need to schedule an appointment to meet with one of the editing faculty for advisement.
+Once you’re finished, you’ll need to schedule an appointment with one of the editing faculty for advisement.

-Print out the email confirmation of your application, then bring it to your meeting with an editing faculty advisor.
+Print out the email confirming your application, and bring the printout to your meeting with the faculty advisor.

 Editors apply principles of linguistics, composition, and design as they work with authors to optimize communication.
 Successful editing students can demonstrate to potential employers that they have practical editing experience backed by solid understanding of linguistic, rhetorical, and design principles.